casdoor/casdoor-python-sdk/README.md

 - `enforce(self, permission_model_name: str, sub: str, obj: str, act: str)`, check permission from model

-## Also.
-Resource Owner Password Credentials Grant
+## Resource Owner Password Credentials Grant

 If your application doesn't have a frontend that redirects users to Casdoor and you have Password Credentials Grant enabled, then you may get access token like this: